hoangduytran/blender-manual/manual/video_editing/edit/montage/selecting.rst

 .. _bpy.ops.sequencer.select_box:

 Box Select :kbd:`B`
-   Click and drag a rectangular lasso around a region of strips in your Sequence workspace.
-   Selects strips all intersecting this rectangle.
+   See :ref:`Box Select <bpy.ops.*.select_box>`.

 Box Select (Include Handles) :kbd:`Ctrl-B`
-   Works the same as *Box Select* but it selects only the strip's handles, if just one handle is selected moving the strip after selecting will change the strip's length.
+   Works like *Box Select*, but also selects any strip handles inside the box.
+If a strip has only one handle selected, dragging it will change the strip's length.
+(If both handles are selected, the complete strip moves instead.)
-   If both handles are selected the strip will move and behave the exact same as *Box Select*.

 .. _bpy.ops.sequencer.select_side_of_frame:

 Side of Frame
    Left/Right :kbd:`[`/:kbd:`]`
-      Select strips laying left or right to the current frame.
+      Select the strips that lie completely to the left or right of the current frame.
    Current
-      Select strips intersecting with the current frame.
+      Select the strips that intersect the current frame.

 .. _bpy.ops.sequencer.select_handles:

 Handle
-   Operators to select strip handles.
-   These operators are useful to change the timing of a cut by moving the handles after selecting them.

    Both, Left, Right
-      Select the left, right, or both handles of selected strips.
+      Select the left, right, or both handles of the selected strips.
    Both/Left/Right Neighbor
       Select the handle of the neighboring strip to the left, right, or on both sides of the selected strips.

 .. _bpy.ops.sequencer.select_side:

 Channel
-   Select strips in the same channel laying left or right to active strip.
+   Select all the strips that are in the same channels as the currently selected strips.

 .. _bpy.ops.sequencer.select_more:
 .. _bpy.ops.sequencer.select_less: